tonypottera24/zkAuction/README.md

 ./benchmark.py -M 1 -B 5 -L 8
 ```

+> The benchmark can fail if the timeout is too short.

 You can also execute the seller and bidder commands in different tabs.

 ```